Kong/terraform-provider-konnect/docs/resources/cloud_gateway_transit_gateway.md

 Optional:

-- `kind` (String) Requires replacement if changed. ; Not Null; must be one of ["aws-transit-gateway-attachment"]
+- `kind` (String) Not Null; must be "aws-transit-gateway-attachment"; Requires replacement if changed.
 - `ram_share_arn` (String) Resource Share ARN to verify request to create transit gateway attachment.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `transit_gateway_id` (String) AWS Transit Gateway ID to create attachment to.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.